tokenring-ai/research/README.md

 **Implementation Details:**

 - Retrieves the configured research model from the agent's ChatModelRegistry
-- Sends a system message instructing the AI to research the topic using web search
+- Sends a system message instructing the AI to research the topic using web search with strict adherence to factual accuracy
 - Returns detailed research content as a string
-- Generates artifact output with the research results
+- Generates artifact output with the research results in markdown format
-- Provides analytics on the research execution
+- Provides analytics on the research execution through outputChatAnalytics

 **Dependencies:**